MinseokKim0813/genre_predictor/README.md

 ## Data Processing Pipeline

-Based on our analysis of **300,000 movie posters**, we implemented a strict cleaning pipeline to ensure the model learns visual features rather than simply "reading" the movie title.
+To prepare the dataset for training, we implemented a strict cleaning pipeline based on our analysis of **300,000 movie posters**.
+This pipeline ensures the model learns visual features rather than simply "reading" the movie title.
+The following steps were applied to create the cleaned dataset:

 1.  **Dataset Filtration:** Removed invalid image links and corrupted files.

-2.  **Text Removal (OCR):** We utilized Optical Character Recognition (OCR) to identify title text and other metadata on the posters.
+2.  **Text Removal (OCR):** Utilized Optical Character Recognition (OCR) to identify title text and other metadata on the posters.

 3.  **In-painting:** Identified bounding boxes of text were filled with the surrounding background color to remove the text visual cues entirely.

 4.  **Final Dataset:** After processing, the dataset was consolidated to **90,000 high-quality images**.

+**Note:** The data processing scripts and the processed image dataset are not included in this repository.
+Users should prepare their own cleaned movie poster images following similar preprocessing steps if they wish to train the model.

 ## Model Architecture